In some cases, we earn commissions from affiliate links in our posts.

 Goodness Gracious Me – In this Anglo-Asian sketch comedy, we meet the severely English Kapoor (pronounced Cooper) family, The Six Million Rupee Man, and Uncle “Why Don't You Come to Me?”
 While some feel this series was made more for a while British audience, many others say it's a fantastic, humorous take on what it's like to be Asian in modern-day England.

 Love Thy Neighbour – Fair warning: this show would not be produced today.
-By any normal modern standards, it's horribly racist in both directions (more than a few uses of “honky”, “pale face”, “snowflake”, “nig-nog”, and “Sambo”).
+By any normal modern standards, it's horribly racist in both directions (more than a few uses of insensitive terms like “honky”, “pale face”, “snowflake”, “nig-nog”, and “Sambo”).
 Back in the 1970s, it lasted for 7 series and 54 episodes.

 To give it some context, Love Thy Neighbour came at a time when Britain was struggling to adjust to a newly-arrived population of black immigrants.
 In the show, we see a suburban working class white couple learning to get along with their new black neighbors.
 While the white husband is portrayed as a bit dim, black neighbor Bill Reynolds is more educated and sophisticated (though still quite stubborn and insulting in his own right).
 The wives were much more sensible.
 Rudolph Walker and Nina Baden-Semper played the roles of West Indian couple Bill and Barbie Reynolds.